RECRUITING THE NEXT GENERATION OF LEADERS

 This initiative has been a Canada wide Association effort with six of our Provincial Association partners: Ontario Municipal Administrators Association, Local Government Administrators of Alberta, Association of Municipal Administrators of New Brunswick, Alberta Rural Municipal Administrators Association, Local Government Managers Association of British Columbia, and the Association of Municipal Managers, Clerks and Treasurers of Ontario.

 The key messages of “Making Life Happen” were built on qualitative and quantitative research.
-You can view the executive summary of the Insights West research.
-The full report can be found in the Member’s Section of the CAMA website.
+You can view the executive summary of the Insights West research or the full report.
 This report has some interesting insights which you may wish to pass along to your Human Resources Department’s when recruiting your own employees.

 We hope that you and your staff will use these resources to help us promote such a gratifying career to our next generation leaders.